QubesOS/qubes-posts/2020-06-22-new-qrexec-policy-system.md

 # qube to access any other qube TCP port.
 It should be restricted
 # only to restricted qubes.
 This is why the default policy is 'deny'

-# Example of policy: qubes.ConnectTCP +22 mytcp-client @default allow,target=mytcp-server
+# Example of policy: qubes.ConnectTCP +22 mytcp-client @default allow target=mytcp-server
 qubes.ConnectTCP        *           @anyvm          @anyvm      deny

 # VM advertise its supported features